jenkinpan/nvim/readme.md

 # neovim config profile

-use Lazy.nvim to manage plugins
+use Lazy to manage plugins

 ## file tree